openshift/installer/docs/user/openstack/README.md

 }
 ```

+> **Note**
-Note: The versions in the sample output may differ from your own.
+> The versions in the sample output may differ from your own.
 As long as you get a JSON payload response, the API is accessible.

 #### Verifying that Apps Reachable